Pinggy-io/pinggy_website/content/docs/usages.md

 `X-Forwarded-For` is the default header name.
 However one can add any header name as they want.

 #### 7. Original request url
-As pinggy mangle header, it is difficult for the client to understand the real url from the request.
+As pinggy mangles header, it is difficult for the client to understand the real url from the request.
 Pinggy can provide them if user provide the following argument.
 ```
 X:fullurl
 ```